1The Dow Jones Industrial

 d) He resigned

-e) He quit, then reversed his decision after the new directors
+e) He quit, then reversed his decision after the new directors persuaded him to stay

 a) Toronto Maple Leafs president Brendan Shanahan